Tucker Carlson Absolutely Loses His Mind Over Biden Picking Kamala Harris as VP (Video)

 Carlson began the episode with an 11-minute screed about Harris.
-Tucker was livelier than usual, and visibly outraged.
-Normally, he’d keep an dry and even tone throughout his opening, with occasional dalliances with overt emotional expression — but on Tuesday night he was all about emotional expression just about from the get-go.
+Tucker was livelier than usual and visibly outraged.
+Normally, he’d keep a dry and even tone throughout his opening, with occasional dalliances with overt emotional expression — but, on Tuesday night, he was all about emotional expression just about from the get-go.

-“Big news in the political world just hours ago.
-Joe Biden’s handlers announced they have selected Senator Kamala Harris of California to run as Biden’s vice president.
-We will admit we did not see this coming,” Tucker began.
+“Big news in the political world just hours ago: Joe Biden’s handlers announced they have selected Sen. Kamala Harris of California to run as Biden’s vice president.
+We will admit, we did not see this coming,” Tucker began.

 “In fact, just last night on this show, we told you that Susan Rice was likely to get that job.
 Rice is a hardened partisan, but she’s not stupid.
 And more to the point, Rice has sincere beliefs, whether you like them or not.
 And we don’t.
 But Kamala Harris is the opposite of that.
 Harris may be the single most transactional human being in America.
 There are timeshare salesmen you would trust more than Kamala Harris.
 You could find payday lenders who are more sincere.”